 Under this heading comes the press, television, radio, public lectures, invitations, meetings with officials and our own general attitude.
 Obviously all these require much more detailed treatment than can be given in these pages, but here at least are some suggestions and hints.

-To proselytize—that is to unduly insist on one’s own beliefs and bring pressure on other people to accept them—is forbidden in the Bahá’í Faith.
+To proselytize—that is to unduly insist on ones own beliefs and bring pressure on other people to accept them—is forbidden in the Bahá’í Faith.
 We have the right, nay the obligation, to let other people know that this is the Day of a new, long-awaited Manifestation of God.
 In doing this we should try at all times to be discreet, courteous, amiable and open-minded towards others and their viewpoint.
 Nothing is more distasteful than fanaticism.
 The beloved Guardian used to say that we Bahá’ís are “orthodox but not fanatical”.

 We must not argue with other people.
 Occasionally I have

 found that during the question period in my lectures someone begins to dispute with me; when I find we are about to have an argument I say, “Argument is forbidden in my religion, I have no desire to argue with you, you are quite free to hold your own views and I to hold mine.”
 Bahá’u’lláh Himself has made this very clear in His own words: “Beware lest ye contend with any one, nay, strive to make him aware of the truth with kindly manner and most convincing exhortation.
-If your hearer respond, he will have responded to his own behoof and if not, turn ye away from him, and set your faces towards God’s sacred Court … Dispute not with any one concerning the things of this world and its affairs, for God hath abandoned them to such as have set their affection upon them.
-Out of the whole world He hath chosen for Himself the hearts of men …” He furthermore exhorts us: “Sow not the seeds of discord among men, and refrain from contending with your neighbour … Open … the city of the human heart with the key of your utterance. …”
+If your hearer respond, he will have responded to his own behoof, and if not, turn ye away from him, and set your faces towards God’s sacred Court … Dispute not with any one concerning the things of this world and its affairs, for God hath abandoned them to such as have set their affection upon them.
+Out of the whole world He hath chosen for Himself the hearts of men …” He furthermore exhorts us: “Sow not the seeds of discord among men, and refrain from contending with your neighbour … Open … the city of the human heart with the key of your utterance.”

 It is not necessary to have a question period at the end of a lecture, and my advice to speakers who may not have had much experience is to avoid a question period until they feel they are skilled enough to handle it properly, or to arrange the programme in such a way that another Bahá’í, if better able to do so, will reply to the questions.
 Very often one of the local believers knows the mentality of the people better than a pioneer or visitor does, and can do this much more satisfactorily.
 This does not apply to village meetings, where all the friends will be disappointed if they cannot have this more intimate contact and discussion with the visiting teacher.